Manual

 Batch tab

-“Render” button - automatically renders specific blocks to a user defined folder.
+“Render” button - automatically renders checked blocks to a user defined folder.

 Interpolation tab

-“Create frames” button - creates intermediated blocks and adds them to the list - without rendering.
+“Create frames” button - creates intermediate blocks and adds them to the list - without rendering.
 It uses checked blocks as keyframes (see Examples/Animation).
 Created blocks can be rendered later using “Batch” tab.

 Location